Obrovac, Croatia: Demographics

 The municipality's population peaked at 13,498 in the 1971 census.
 In the 1970s and 1980s, due to a low living standard in the area, Obrovac was significantly affected by emigration.

 According to the 1991 census, shortly before the start of the Croatian War of Independence, 65.5% of population declared as ethnic Serbs.
 During Operation Storm, a large portion of the town left the area upon the arrival of Croatian Army on 5 August 1995, the second day of the operation.
 The current majority are Croats with 65.7%, while 31.4% are Serbs.

 Politics

 Minority councils and representatives

 Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
 At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 15 members minority councils of the Town of Obrovac.

+Elections

 1873 election

 Within the People's Party, Klaić quickly came into conflict with Mihovil Pavlinović, though Pavlinović eventually gave up on enforcing his views over the entire party and privately rejected the Interconfessional laws that the German liberals had passed in 1868, 1869 and 1874, which strengthened the powers of state over those of the church.